marklchaves/cme-dev-style-guide/index.md

 ## If you work at Mailchimp

 This guide is a fork of Mailchimp's company style guide.
-The goal is for Mailchimp content creators to write clear and consistent content across teams and channels.
+The guide's goal is to help Mailchimp content creators write clear and consistent content across teams and channels.
 Please use it as a reference when you're writing for Mailchimp.

 This guide goes beyond basic grammar and style points.
 It’s not traditional in format or content.
 We break a number of grammar rules for clarity, practicality, or preference.